S4Sleep: Elucidating the design space of deep-learning-based sleep stage classification models: Model architectures

 \subsection{Multi-epoch prediction models}

-For multi-epoch time series input, we consider different strategies.
+For multi-epoch time series input, the study considers different strategies.

-\header{Encoder architectures: epoch encoders} The first option is to use entire single-epoch models, which have shown superior performance, as encoders.
-We refer to such encoders as \textit{epoch encoders}.
-We distinguish different epoch encoders based on the respective encoder-predictor combinations they use.
-We designate the respective epoch encoders based on their encoder-predictor combinations as \textit{EELSTM} for \textit{CNN+LSTM}, \textit{EETF} for \textit{CNN+TF}, \textit{EES4} for \textit{CNN+S4}, and \textit{EENS4} for \textit{NONE+S4}.
+\header{Epoch encoders} The first option is to use entire single-epoch models, which have shown superior performance, as encoders.
+This study refers to such encoders as \textit{epoch encoders}.
+The authors distinguish different epoch encoders based on the respective encoder-predictor combinations they use.
+The authors designate the respective epoch encoders based on their encoder-predictor combinations as \textit{EES4} for \textit{CNN+S4}, and \textit{EENS4} for \textit{NONE+S4}.

-\header{Encoder architectures: strided convolutions for raw time series input} The second option to reach a heavily temporally downsampled intermediate representation that is appropriate for further processing is through the use of strided convolutions.
-This approach is inspired by encoders used in speech recognition models operating on raw waveform data such as wave2vec \cite{baevski2020wav2vec}.
-Here, we use four 1D convolutional layers each with feature sizes 512, kernel sizes of 9-9-3-3, and stride sizes of 5-5-2-2, resulting in a temporal downsampling factor of 100, interleaved with ReLU activations.
-We refer to this encoder as \textit{SCNN} (for strided CNN) encoder.
+\header{Strided convolutions for raw time series input} The second option to reach a heavily temporally downsampled intermediate representation that is appropriate for further processing is through the use of strided convolutions.
+This approach is inspired by encoders used in speech recognition models operating on raw waveform data such as Wave2vec \cite{baevski2020wav2vec}.
+Here, the study use four 1D convolutional layers each with feature sizes 512, kernel sizes of 9-9-3-3, and stride sizes of 5-5-2-2, resulting in a temporal downsampling factor of 100, interleaved with ReLU activations.
+This study refers to this encoder as \textit{SCNN} (for strided CNN) encoder.

-\header{Encoder architectures: single-epoch encoders for spectrogram input} For multi-epoch spectrogram input, we have the option to utilize the CNN encoder (\textit{CNN}) described in the paragraph on single-epoch encoder.
-In this case there is no need for a strong temporal downsampling as the spectrograms by themselves already come at a 100 times smaller temporal resolution compared to the original time series input.
+\header{Single-epoch encoders for spectrogram input} For multi-epoch spectrogram input, one has the option to utilize the CNN encoder (\textit{CNN}) described in the paragraph on single-epoch encoder.
+In this case, there is no need for a strong temporal downsampling as the spectrograms by themselves already come at a 100 times smaller temporal resolution compared to the original time series input.
 In this sense, the simple CNN encoder for spectrograms can be regarded as analogue of the strided CNN encoder for raw time series.
-In addition, we also investigate a second choice from the single-epoch encoder model, namely the \textit{NONE}, i.e., omitting the encoder altogether.
+In addition, this study also investigates a second choice from the single-epoch encoder model, namely the \textit{NONE} encoder, i.e., omitting the encoder altogether.

-\header{Predictor architectures} The three predictor options are coincide with the predictor architectures described in the single-epoch case in Section \ref{sec:sing-ep}.
+\header{Predictor architectures} The three predictor options coincide with the predictor architectures described in the single-epoch case in Section \ref{app:sing-ep}.

 \header{Prediction head architectures} The prediction head architecture consists of a single linear layer.
 Depending on the used encoder choice (i.e., for sub-epoch encoder, \textit{SCNN}, \textit{CNN}, and \textit{NONE} encoders) it is preceded by a local pooling layer with appropriate kernel size to reduce the temporal resolution of the output to one output token per epoch.